Propose a New Experiential Global Learning Program

 Please note that all new programs must gain approval from the Office of Global Affairs.
 New programs generally take at least nine months to one year from proposal to student mobility, so plan ahead!

-- Complete a Program Proposal Form in collaboration with Education Abroad.
+- Complete a Program Proposal Form in collaboration with Experiential Global Learning.
 You will need to secure signatures from your Department Head and Dean.

-- The Director of Education Abroad will submit your proposal before the Education Abroad Advisory Committee (EAAC).
+- The Director of Experiential Global Learning will submit your proposal before the Education Abroad Advisory Committee (EAAC).

 - The EAAC will provide feedback for ultimate approval by the Vice President for Global Affairs.